 We habituate elephants to vehicles by approaching them slowly and turning off the car engine at the first signs of fear or aggression.
 By doing so we show them that we understand and respect their signals, that we mean them no harm and that we are not afraid of their bravado.

 Elephants are the quintessential drama queens; they revel in making a big deal about almost anything.
 And they display some of the most dramatic and terrifying defensive behavior.
 This makes for good television and some of our initial encounters with elephants in Gorongosa were filmed for National Geographic's documentary, War Elephants.
 It is fair to say that the editing of the film overdramatized our interactions for the TV audience.
-In reality we met very normal elephants behaving much as we expected them to.
-And the many elephants that we met on more than one occasion quickly learned that we did not represent a threat.
+In reality we met very normal elephants behaving much as we expected them to, thinking about their history.
+And the many elephants that we have met on more than one occasion are learning that we do not represent a threat.

 With these tools we register each elephant and collect observations in a systematic and efficient way.
 In collaboration with the Gorongosa Restoration Project and the National Park management we may, in time, make the Gorongosa Elephants Who's Who & Whereabouts Databases available to the public to explore, learn from and contribute to.

 Each elephant in a population is an important individual and we are identifying and registering elephants, one by one, and populating the Gorongosa Who's Who Database with photographs, physiognomic characteristics, and life history information.
 Along the way we are learning who is fearful, who is aggressive and we are spending extra time with these individuals to build their trust.